Naefunn/GlassCockpitSim/README.md

-# Primary Flight Display (PFD) Visualization
+# Primary Flight Display (PFD) Visualisation

 A modern C++/Qt project demonstrating the principles of a **Primary Flight Display (PFD)** found in modern glass cockpits.
-This application visualizes aircraft attitude, heading, airspeed, and altitude data in real time.
+This application visualises aircraft pitch and roll, heading, airspeed, and altitude data in real time.
 It uses a simulated aircraft state as a data source, providing a realistic test feed without external dependencies.

 ## Features